-2. Children account for nearly half of the world’s extreme poor
+2. Children account for half of the world’s extreme poor

 There are 736 million people living below the extreme poverty line in 2015 – this is 1 in 10 people in the world.
 Many are kids.
-The latest data tells us that 47 percent of those living in extreme poverty are children.
+The latest estimates tell us that half of those living in extreme poverty are children.
 It is still shocking that children bear the brunt of global poverty.
 If we want to end poverty one day, we need to focus on them.

 3. In sub-Saharan Africa alone, 247 million children are deprived of their basic rights

 Child poverty is about more than just money – it’s multidimensional.
 For children, poverty means being deprived in crucial aspects of their lives such as nutrition, health, water, education or shelter.
-UNICEF estimates that 2 in 3 children across 30 sub-Saharan countries suffer from two or more of these deprivations.
+UNICEF estimates that 2 in 3 children across 30 sub-Saharan countries suffer from two or more deprivations of their rights.

 4. 1 in 5 children are living in poverty in the world’s richest countries

 Children are affected by poverty in rich countries too.
-Today, there are 26 million children at risk of poverty or social exclusion in the EU.
-And the ‘great recession’ has plunged an increasing number of children into relative poverty across the world’s most developed countries, revealing that child poverty is a universal challenge that requires a global response.
+In 2017, an estimated 25 percent of children were at risk of poverty or social exclusion in the European Union, revealing that child poverty is a universal challenge that requires a global response.

 5. In almost every country in the world, children are more likely to live in poverty than adults

 The accumulated evidence from many studies tells us that children are disproportionately affected by poverty.
 Indeed, children are twice as likely as adults to live in poverty than other groups.
 Ending child poverty is a challenge in many countries around the world and one of the world’s most urgent tasks.